Attachment styles in romantic relationships showing emotional closeness and distance between couples

 People with anxious attachment often feel unworthy of love unless they are reassured.
 Their minds are like radios stuck on the “threat” station always fearing rejection or abandonment.

-PubMed Central studies confirms that these individuals tend to ruminate more during conflicts, express greater relationship insecurity, and may feel more distressed when their needs are not met.
+Simpson and Rholes (2017) in their study confirm that these individuals tend to ruminate more during conflicts, express greater relationship insecurity and may feel more distressed when their needs are not met.

 Some signs may include: